mlochbaum/BQN/doc/block.md

 ### Predicates

 Destructuring with a header is quite limited, only allowing matching structure and data with exact equality.
 A predicate, written with `?`, allows you to test an arbitrary property before evaluating the rest of the body, and also serves as a limited kind of control flow.
-It can be thought of as an extension to a header, so that for example the following function requires the argument to have a single element and for that element to be less than zero before using the first body `1+𝕩`.
-Otherwise it moves to the next one, an unconditional `𝕩`.
+It can be thought of as an extension to a header, so that for example the following function requires the argument to have two elements and for the first to be less than the second before using the first body.
+Otherwise it moves to the next body, which is unconditional.

         CheckPair ← { 𝕊⟨a,b⟩: a<b? "ok" ; "not ok" }